 Spain is one of the most visited countries in the world.
 No wonder, considering its magnificent cities and towns, gorgeous beaches, great food and fantastic nightlife.
-On top of that, the weather is splendid all year round.
-Though heavily visited during hot months, winter in Spain is the perfect time to travel.
-Most first timers visit Spain’s main architectural treasures like Madrid, Barcelona, Seville or Granada and the Mediterranean coast.
+Most people who visit Spain for the first time organize their itinerary spending some 7 to 10 days in architectural treasures like Madrid, Barcelona, Seville, Cordoba or Granada, and the Mediterranean coast.
 However, Spain is much more than just fabulous beaches and cool large cities.
 While the most popular places do offer spectacular sites, to get to feel the local vibe you must visit smaller places, a bit off the beaten track.

 Spain Itinerary 10 Days

 Our Spain Itinerary 10 Days route focuses on both popular sights and laid back destinations.
 We begin in Barcelona, Spain’s second largest city.
-Then we travel south to Valencia, the third largest.
-From there we turn west towards Cuenca in the interior of the peninsula, to head back again to the Mediterranean coast to the towns of Peniscola and Tarragona.
-Thus, you will get to know Castilla-La Mancha, Valencian Community and Catalonia, including both the inland and the coast.
+Then we travel south along the Mediterranean Sea to medieval Peniscola.
+We continue along the coast until we reach Valencia, Spain’s third-largest city.
+From there we turn northwest towards Teruel and Albarracin in the interior of the peninsula.
+We end our itinerary by continuing north to Zaragoza, the country’s fifth-largest city.
+Thus, you will get to know Catalonia, Valencian Community, and Aragon, including both the inland and the coast.

 Barcelona is arguably one of the most beautiful cities in the world.
 It hosts one of Europe’s largest medieval towns famous for its Gothic Quarter and an astonishing number of Art Nouveau (Catalan Modernism) buildings.
 Barcelona is blessed with a 6 km long beach, great restaurants and fantastic nightlife.
 Many important artists including Gaudí, Miró, Picasso and Dalí spent some time in this magical place, leaving their distinct mark throughout the city.
 Barcelona is a world class destination!